About Sunday Service

 Infants to 2 years

-For parents with infants up to 2 years, we have a staffed nursery, if they choose to not have their child in service.
-We embrace and enjoy the presence of the youngest of us, too, and welcome them during Sunday service.
+For parents with infants up to 2 years, we have a staffed nursery.
+However, children are always welcomed in our service.
 We want parents to feel as comfortable as possible during worship, so bringing them in or leaving them in nursery is complete fine.

 Toddler through Elementary

 All ages are present during our prayer and singing time.
-Toddlers through Elementary have Sunday School after prayer and singing, and before the sermon.
+Toddlers through elementary school have Children’s Church after prayer and singing, and before the sermon.

-Currently, we have our preteens and teens present during the whole service.
+Currently, our preteens and teens remain present during the whole service.

 Attire Expectation (How to Dress)

-Our big request is that we ask worshipers avoid wearing clothing that may be offensive to others.
+We ask worshipers to avoid wearing clothing that may be offensive to others.

 While many people view a Sunday service as a special occasion and often dress accordingly, please don’t feel any pressure.
 We’ll just be glad you’re here!